MrOinky/Pie/README.md

  Pie (Passive Item Effects) is a small library for the Deltarune fangame engine, Kristal.
 Pie extends the default functionality of items to give them more functionality and make it easier to add custom item effects.

 # Licensing
  Pie is licensed under the permissive BSD 3-Clause license.
-You can check out this repository's copy of the license [here](https://github.com/MrOinky/Pie/blob/main/LICENSE.md) (or by opening up LICENSE.md)
+You can check out this repository's copy of this license (and its terms) [here](https://github.com/MrOinky/Pie/blob/main/LICENSE.md) (or by opening up LICENSE.md)

  (As of `v1.1.1`) A copy of the license is already included within the main `pie` library, don't worry about copying it over!

 # Installation
  Using the Pie library in your mod is very easy!
 All you have to do is:
  - Go to the "Releases" section of this GitHub repository.